WA6YDQ/rd/README.md

-rd.c is a simple prtogram to remotely control the mpg123 mp3 player.
+rd.c is a simple program to remotely control the mpg123 mp3 player.

 As of 21 March 2018 it is working but not complete. rd is meant to run on a raspberry pi 0 with some control buttons, but there is